LLNL/axom/src/index.rst

 emphasize the following principles in software design and implementation:

   * Start design and implementation based on concrete application use cases and maintain flexibility to meet the needs of a diverse set of applications
-  * Develop high-quality software that has well-designed APIs, good documentation, solid testing, and is robust and high performance
+  * Develop high-quality, robust, high performance software that has well-designed APIs, good documentation, and solid testing
   * Apply consistent software engineering practices across all Axom components so developers can easily work on them
   * Ensure that components integrate well together and are easy for applications to adopt